Defrost Time Calculator

 Choose method

-Refrigerator, cold water, or microwave.
-Method sets the base rate.
+Choose refrigerator, cold water, or microwave.
+The method sets the base rate.

 3. 3